What do ZAP workshops involve?

 Explaining to parents how their own experiences or behaviour (for example passivity or anger) may reflect on their child and offering ways in which they can use assertiveness skills to effectively communicate with the school.

-Providing information about other organisations and groups that are able to help, and making parents aware of their legal rights when dealing with figures of authority.
+Providing information about other organisations and groups that are able to help, and making parents aware of their legal rights when supporting their child with bullying-related issues.

 "I cannot express enough gratitude for the difference it's made to my son.
 Thank you, thank you, thank you." - ZAP Parent 2019